Rahul23100/Python_Project/README.md

 # Med_Inventory_Python_project
-This repo consists medical inventory python project using streamlit library
+This repo consists of a medical inventory Python project using Streamlit library